Brench-maina/code-challenge-1/README.md

 ### 1. Chai Bora Ingredient Calculator
 **File:** `chai.js`
 Calculates ingredients for a specified number of chai cups.
-It prompts for the number of cups, validates input, and displays required amounts of water, milk, tea leaves, and sugar.
+It prompts the user for the number of cups, validates the input, and displays the required amounts of water, milk, tea leaves, and sugar.

 ### 2. Boda Boda Ride Fare Estimator
 **File:** `fare.js`